 Face Milling Basics

 What is Face Milling?
 Think of milling with the side of an end mill.
 The general term for that is “peripheral milling”.
 Now, what if we cut strictly with the bottom?
-Technically, that’s face milling, though we typically only refer to it as face milling when we are using a special cutter called a “Face Mill”.
+Technically, that’s face milling, though we typically only refer to it as face milling when we are using special milling cutters called “Face Mills” or “Shell Mills”.
+Note that there is literally no difference between face mills and shell mills.
 You may also hear “Face Milling” referred to as “Surfacing”.

-Let’s start by choosing the best type of Face Mill for your Face Milling needs.
-The biggest differences between Face Mills are:
+Let’s start by choosing the best type of Face Milling Cutter for your Face Milling needs.
+The biggest differences between Face Milling Cutters are:

-- Their diameter.
-You’ll get the best finish if your Face Mill’s diameter is larger than the area you are Facing.
-But, larger Face Mills require more powerful spindles and don’t always fit into tighter places.
+- Cutter Diameter: Face Mills are available in large and small Cutter Diameter sizes.
+Determine cutter diameter so that cutting speed (feed rate) and spindle speed lie within your machine’s capabilities as does the horsepower requirement of the cut.
+You’ll get the best finish if your cutter’s maximum cutting diameter is larger than the area you are Facing.
+But, larger cutters require more powerful spindles and don’t always fit into tighter places.

-- Number of Inserts: The more inserts, the faster you can feed a Face Mill.
+- Number of Inserts: The more inserts, the more cutting edges, and the faster you can feed a Face Mill.
+Higher cutting speed means the job gets done sooner.
 A Face Mill with only one insert is called a Fly Cutter.
 But faster isn’t always better.
-Unless you can adjust the individual height of each insert, your many insert Face Mill won’t have as smooth a finish as a single insert Fly Cutter.
+Unless you can adjust the individual height of all the inserts, your multiple cutting edges Face Milling Tool won’t have as smooth a finish as a single insert Fly Cutter.
+In general, the number of inserts will be higher for larger cutter diameters.

 - Geometry: This is determined by the shape of the insert as well as how it is held in the Face Mill.